 An Encryption of 5 reduces the Maximum Infiltration level of the average Codebreaker to 0!

 For the Enigmatix all this means is that as long as they do not give away Intel through Diplomatic Pacts then they are functionally immune to rivals ever gaining enough Intel to see their Relative Fleet Power.
 An Intel of 40 is needed to see that.
 The Skaven Supremacy has a whisker of a chance until Enigmatic Engineering but no one else.
-You could have no fleet power at all and no one could know how open you are to getting slammed to take advantage.
+You could have no fleet power at all and no one could know how open you are to being slammed to take advantage.

 To me this screams TECH RUSH!
 A tech rush is simply the heavy investment in research over production for a mid to late game technological advantage.